 1/4 cup dried cranberries (this tangy taste really adds a lot!)

-*I soak my black beans in water with 1/4 cup of whey overnight to denature anti-nutrients in the beans.
+*I soak my black beans in water overnight and a little dairy or non-dairy yogurt whey to denature anti-nutrients in the beans.
 I then strain out that water and add fresh water the next day to cook them in.
+YOU CAN ALSO just use black beans right out of the can — Eden Organics is my favorite brand for canned beans.

 Preheat oven to 350 degrees.

-Put all ingredients but the morsels, nuts, and cranberries in the blender.
+Put all ingredients EXCEPT the morsels, nuts, and cranberries in the blender.
 Blend well.

 Then, take the blender off its cradle, add the morsels, nuts, and cranberries.